-The problem is if you get the levels wrong you run into unwanted distortion and if you get some of the levels and the frequencies wrong combined, literally the needle can bounce around on the record, that's not good!
-So the original OG mastering engineers would prepare that final mix over to the duplication master in a way that was technically correct.
-It was some years later people started to realise that when you did some of that preparation (which was done with primative equalization and compression) you could actually alter or enhance the sound of the record.
+Mastering studios contained compressors and equalizers and DSS and limiters, but crucially, it wasn't the primary role of the mastering engineer to make your music sound better.
+Their job was to preserve as much as possible of the original sound quality whilst transferring it to a new format.
+The problem was (and still is) if you get the levels wrong you run into unwanted distortion and if you got some of the levels and the frequencies wrong combined.
+Literally the turntable needle or stylus would bounce around on the record.When you were cutting a record, the quality of the mastering could make a huge difference to how good that record would sound.
+And whilst we don't think that great mastering ever actually made anything into a hit.
+I'm pretty sure that bad mastering could stop something from being a hit.
+In fact, a really, really bad master could stop anyone from being able to play your record.
+That's not good!
+So the original (OG) audio mastering engineers would prepare that final mix over to the duplication master template in a way that was technically correct.
+It was some years later people started to realise that when you did some of that preparation which was done with primitive equalisation and compression.
+You could dramatically alter and enhance the sound of the recording in a positive way.

 So that's it.
-We hope this helps a little bit.
-And remember do your best to keep things simple, stay focused on the music, and the rest should take care of itself.
+We hope this helps a little to let you know our take on what audio mastering is and what mastering is not.
+And remember do your best to keep things simple.
+Stay focused on the music and the rest should take care of itself.